Price Transparency – Private Client

 In the event that the estate is complex our fees will range from £3,500 – £5,000 plus VAT.
 An estate is considered complex if inheritance tax is being paid by instalments, the estate incurs a capital gains tax liability or the estate involves a trust.

 The ranges above are limited to our fees for the administration of estates and these estimates are just an average price based on recent instructions and our average hourly charging rate of £235 plus VAT.
 The actual cost to you will depend on a number of factors which we will discuss with you if you decide to instruct us.
 They do not include disbursements or any conveyancing fees.
-The usual disbursements that arise in the administration of estate are likely to be: The Probate Fee (£155 plus 50p for every copy), Swear Fees (usually £7 per person) and the cost of placing statutory adverts (£100-£300).
+The usual disbursements that arise in the administration of estate are likely to be: The Probate Fee (£155 plus £1.50p for every copy), and the cost of placing statutory adverts (£100-£300).
+Swear Fees are not now applicable except in some exceptional circumstances.

 Our friendly and approachable team of experts includes: